Peak Resources & Energy Composite

-Leeb Capital Management (“LCM”) claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared this report in compliance with the GIPS Standards.
+Leeb Capital Management (“LCM”) claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared this report in compliance with GIPS Standards.
 LCM has been independently verified for the periods 4/1/99 through 12/31/20.
-Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-The verification reports are available upon request.
+Verification assesses the firm's compliance with all the composite construction requirements of the GIPS standards on a firm-wide basis and the firm’s policies and procedures are designed to calculate and present performance in compliance with GIPS standards.
+Verification reports are available upon request.

-A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
-Verification provides assurance on whether the firm’s policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
+A firm that claims compliance with GIPS standards must establish policies and procedures for complying with all applicable requirements of the GIPS standards.
+Verification provides assurance on whether the firm’s policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance have been designed in compliance with the GIPS standards implemented on a firm-wide basis.
 Verification does not provide assurance on the accuracy of any specific performance report.

 The portfolio will include investments in the following: oil, natural gas, coal, shale/tar sands as well as alternative/renewable energies, i.e. wind, solar, and nuclear.
 Further, the portfolio aims to hedge against both inflation and deflation through investment in precious metals, including: gold, silver, and platinum.

-5.)
-Valuations are computed and performance is reported in U.S. dollars.
+Valuations are computed and performance is reported in USD.

 The content presented in this document is for informational purposes and should not be taken as a recommendation to purchase any individual securities.
 Index returns shown in the performance comparisons where provided by Standard & Poor’s and Bloomberg.
 All of this information comes from sources believed by LCM to be reliable.
 LCM, however, cannot guarantee the accuracy of the comparative returns and therefore shall not be held liable for inaccurate information obtained from data providers.